Joshua Cheptegei breaks 15-year-old 10,000m world record in 26:11.00

 Through halfway, Cheptegei was on pace to break the record with a 13:07 5K split.
 Sports Illustrated‘s Chris Chavez pointed out on Twitter that only 16 men in U.S. history have run 13:07 for a standalone 5,000m, and Cheptegei had to run another right after if he wanted a shot at the record.

-Despite running solo for the second half of the race (he had pacers helping him out for the first 5K), Cheptegei did just that, negative splitting and smashing the world record.
+Despite running solo for the second half of the race (he had pacers helping him out for the first 5K), Cheptegei ran a negative split and smashed the world record.
 After what one of the commentators described as “25 soul-destroying laps of the track,” Cheptegei is a world record-holder once again, and without a doubt one of the greatest runners alive.